RV propane detector lifespan | When should you replace them?

 - Designed for the Rugged RV Environment.
 Ideal Travel Trailers, Fifth Wheels, Truck & Folding Campers.

 - Advanced Technology.
 Alarm Mute button silences alarm while RV is ventilated.
-Rapid recovery sensor resets when silenced or reactivates alarm if dangerous levels of Propane remain.
+The rapid recovery sensor resets when silenced or reactivates the alarm if dangerous levels of Propane remain.